joebrew/vilaweb/README.md

 ### Twitter data

 Many of the analyses in this package are based on data from twitter.
-Data are retrieved from twitter using the python `twint` package.
+Data are retrieved from twitter using the python `twint` package (install as per instructions at <https://github.com/twintproject/twint>).
 Data are stored locally in a Posgresql database.
 What follows are instructions for building the database so as to reproduce analyses with twitter data.

 1. Create a psql database named `twitter`.
 2. Within twitter, create a table called `twitter`.